zeckdude/code-references/console.md

 ```

 <br>
-#### Logs a message when the specified function is called and which arguments are passed into it
+#### Log a default message when the specified function is called and which arguments are passed into it
 ##### [monitor()](https://developer.chrome.com/devtools/docs/commandline-api#monitorfunction)
 ```js
 function accelerateCar(speed, distance) {